animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > Buffy appreciation, quite honestly, was how I measured intelligence<!--, a pretty high standard. --> then.
 Wealth and higher education, though, also seemed to increase likelihood of Buffy fandom, but not so as to without further Buffy-factor predict intelligence.
 It was a big surprise to me to meet those people in the private school, and then more people in college, with an appreciation for the shows I appreciated.
 It was literally surreal.
 >
-> I was so nervous with the first group, and regret missing the chance to bond with them more.
+> I was so nervous with the first group, and regret missing the chance to bond more with them.
 The second group didn't make sense to me, but I was surrounded, and there was no escape from the universe giving me a good social life.
 >
 > From college to PhD, I didn't know Henry's favorite show was Buffy.
 >